2024

 April

-Salman and Varun present at the NSF Center for Sustainable Polymers Annual Meeting
+Salman and Varun present at the NSF Center for Sustainable Polymers (CSP) Annual Meeting

 Salman and Varun presented their recent findings on the polyamide fouling mechanism.
-They got useful feedback from the attendees from the industries for possible follow up studies.
+They got useful feedback from the industry attendees for the possible follow-up studies.

-The SAMPEL group presents their respective work at the MSI Research Exhibition.
-Jonathan presents his work on Trp-Cage, PH and Steven presents their work on machine learning in nucleation, Salman presents his work on fouling in the polyadmide membrane, and Naomi presents her work on high-throughput simulations of ions selectivity in zeolites.
+The SAMPEL group presented their respective work at the MSI Research Exhibition.
+Jonathan presented his work on Trp-Cage, PH and Steven presented their work on machine learning in nucleation, Salman presented his work on fouling in the polyadmide membrane, and Naomi presented her work on high-throughput simulations of ions selectivity in zeolites.

 Jonathan's poster won the grand prize in the life science category of the exhibition.
 PH and Steven's poster were runner-ups in the physical science category and received the finalist travel award.

-PH and Steven presents at the 2024 Stahl Forum
+PH and Steven wins first place poster at the 2024 Stahl Forum

 Salman gets a supplementary travel award!

-Salman gets a supplementary travel award from the College of Engineering, Architecture and Sciences (CECAS) Graduate Student Advisory Board (GSAB) at Clemson University.
+Salman got a supplementary travel award from the College of Engineering, Computing, and Applied Sciences (CECAS) Graduate Student Advisory Board (GSAB) at Clemson University.
 This award is given to one grad student in each department of the CECAS.

 Salman successfully defends his thesis!